Predixus/Go-Tiger-Style/README.md

   }
   ```

-  Key properties to consider testing:
+  Key properties to consider testing when fuzzing:

   1. **Invariants**: Properties that should always hold true
   2. **Inverse operations**: Operations that should cancel each other out.
 E.g. encode/decode